paescuj/jaa/README.md

 # Jaa (Job Application Assistant)

-A different way to manage and present your job applications.
+***A different way to manage and present your job applications.***

+* Admin area where you can add and manage all your job applications:
+  * Upload of generic and job-specific application documents
+  * Automatically generates and stores screenshots of job ads
+* Dedicated access for each target company:
+  * Web page with introduction text, application documents and chat widget
+  * Companies will be able to filter, search, drag'n'drop and download application documents and chat with you
+* Dark & light mode
+* Responsive and accessible

+## Usage

-## Development
+### Development

-### Initialization
+#### Initialization

 Initialize and start the dev environment:
 ```bash